 Boarding commenced slightly late, at around 8.15 am.
 After the wheelchair assisted passengers had boarded, Air NZ Business Premier passengers were invited to come forward to board the aircraft.
 Once my boarding pass was scanned, I made my way down the walkway, embarked the aircraft and turned left into the business cabin.

-The space is divided into a main cabin of 28 seats and a second, smaller cabin of 16 seats.
+Space is divided into the main cabin of 28 seats and a second, smaller cabin of 16 seats.

 Air New Zealand business class seats

 The Air NZ herringbone seat has been in operation since 2011.
 Each seat offers direct aisle access but is angled away from the window.
 This may be a disappointment for you if, like me, you enjoy spending your flying time gazing out at the clouds.

 Each Air New Zealand business class seat is upholstered in off-white leather, measuring 22 inches in width and 79 inches when in lie flat mode.
 A separate black leather ottoman acts as a handy seat for a dining companion and provides storage.